 All Swedes have their own family recipe of meatballs (köttbullar) and there is not one universal method of making this traditional comfort food.
 Feel free to experiment and use a bit more or a bit less of this or that, depending on what you prefer.
+It's one of the most popular foods on the Christmas julbord dinner.

 Preparation: 10 minutes